carlosp420/nymphalidae_diversification/MS.md

 feeders was ``r = 0.16`` (see Figure S3 for a boxplot of speciation and extinction values for the 95% credibility intervals).
-The same analysis considering *Vanessa* and *Hypanartia* as non-Solanaceae due to dubious records produced the same pattern as well as diversification rates, which does not affect our results (Fig S4).
+The same analysis considering *Vanessa* and *Hypanartia* as non-Solanaceae feeders due to dubious records produced the same pattern and diversification rates (Fig S4).
+Therefore, the rest of the analyses were performed assuming these two genera as Solanaceae feeders.
 We constrained the BiSSE likelihood model to force equal rates of speciation for both character states in order to test whether the model of different speciation rates is a significantly better